mzeffect/aoc/README.md

 You will be notified if your code fails to pass on the examples.

+You can also use `./bootstrap.sh 2025/Day01a` to create the required files.

 ### Write the solver

 A solver is a function that takes a string (input) and returns a string (solution).